 This week for our very first week of one year old school.
 The goal

-These lists are perfect for a library storytime, but could also be used in preschools or childcare centers, or at home!
+These lists are perfect for a library storytime, but could also be used in homes or childcare centers, or at home!
 I hope you find this list helpful in coming up with new ideas for your own storytime or reading to your little one!

 Aliens from Outer Space